 Are you searching for Shiba rescues in California?
-We commend you for making an excellent and morally sound choice.
+Congratulations!
 Adopting a dog is a great way to give back to the community.
 You will be giving an abandoned dog a loving home and freeing up space in the shelter for another dog that needs help.

 Shiba Inus are originally from Japan and came to the United States 60 years ago.
 Since then, this foxlike dog has become a favorite of dog enthusiasts.
-A versatile dog that is comfortable in an urban or country setting, the Shiba Inu, is a muscular dog with an energetic personality.
-You would think this beautiful, pure-bred, and popular breed won’t end up in dog rescues, but it does.
+A versatile dog that is comfortable in an urban or country setting, the Shiba Inu is a muscular dog with an energetic personality.
+You would think this beautiful, pure-bred, and popular breed woudn’t end up in dog rescues, but there are hundreds in need of care.

-Their owners have surrendered most Shibas found in dog rescues because they can no longer care for them due to lifestyle changes.
+Most Shibas found in dog rescues were surrendered because owners can no longer care for them due to lifestyle changes.
 Therefore, you’re likely to find healthy and well-adjusted Shiba Inus at an excellent price.
 Here is a list of Shiba rescues that can help you find your dog in California.

 Before you scroll down this list of Shiba Inu rescues in California, you can check out these other dog rescue shelter recommendations from our team at We Love Doodles: Best Bichon Frise Rescues in California and Best Small Dog Rescues in California.